Western Religion (film): Plot

 In Religion, Arizona, gunfighters from the far reaches of the globe come to compete in a poker tournament where their very souls are on the line.

 The film opens in Arizona Territory in the year 1879 with a number of scenes that intermingle to provide glimpses of a handful of the main characters and their backgrounds— Saint John (Gary Douglas Kohn) who is hanging from a noose like a dead man yet still very much alive; the gunslinger Anton Stice (Claude Duhamel) who kills four men over an insult; Chinaman Dan (Peter Shinkoda), a wanted bank robber; and the multifaceted dandy Salt Peter (Louie Sabatasso), a cardsharp looking for the next big game, in this case the tournament in the dusty tent city of Religion.

-Town entrepreneur Harvard Gold (James Anthony Cotton) hosts the “first annual” poker game as a means of drumming up business for himself and putting Religion on the map.
-On hand to memorialize the thrill of the game is New York Times reporter Edward James (Tony Herbert).
+Town entrepreneur Harvard Gold (James Anthony Cotton) hosts the “first annual” poker game to drum up business for himself and put Religion on the map.
+On hand is New York Times reporter Edward James (Tony Herbert).
 The game is held at the Last Chance Saloon, owned by Southern Bill (Peter Sherayko, Tombstone).
-As the date approaches, dozens of gold seekers – including a spiritual “half injun” named Waylin Smith (Miles Szanto) and his Apache guide (Sam Bearpaw), magician Raven McCabe (William Moore) and carpenter Bobby Shea (Sean Joyce) – arrive from far and wide, happy to imbibe Bill’s hospitality of “beds, booze and broads” when not playing cards.
-The madam of Bill’s house is Bootstrap Bess (Holiday Hadley), a woman not to be taken lightly who has fashioned her own designs for the tournament prize—a large ornate cross made of pure gold.
+As the date approaches, dozens of gold seekers – including a “half injun” named Waylin Smith (Miles Szanto) and his Apache guide (Sam Bearpaw), magician Raven McCabe (William Moore) and carpenter Bobby Shea (Sean Joyce) – arrive, imbibing Bill’s hospitality of “beds, booze and broads” when not playing cards.
+The madam of Bill’s house is Bootstrap Bess (Holiday Hadley), who has fashioned her own design for the tournament prize, which is a large ornate cross made of pure gold.

 The tournament begins and tempers flare.
 Stice cozies up one by one to his fellow players, offering them the gold cross as if it is his to give.
 Only with Saint John, a reformed outlaw turned itinerant preacher, does Anton take a different tack, reminding John that the time is coming when they will have dealings once more...when he will offer John a chance to regain what he once lost in his shadowy past.